DaneSirois/SnapURL/readme.md

 # SnapURL:
 This was the second week project that I built while attending lighthouse Labs.
-Databases had not been introduced yet so we used a a mock version.
+Databases had not been introduced yet so we used a a mock.
+CSS was not a requirement for the project.

-- [x] Designed and custom wrote the styling
+- [x] Custom CSS
 - [x] Used a cool middleware pattern
-- [x] EJS
+- [x] EJS templating

 ![Alt text](/website-screenshot.jpg?raw=true)